 All of our King Salmon and Coho Salmon are chrome bright, “WILD” fish, in the prime of their life!
 These will be the best salmon you will ever eat!
 The highly prized White King Salmon are also common in and around Larsen Bay!

 King Salmon (Chinook)

 On Kodiak Island King Salmon are available and open to fishing for the entire year, with the best fishing occurring from May through September.
-The number of kings caught in May and June are fewer than in July and August, but these are the five year old fish and they can be huge!
+The number of kings caught in May and June are greater than in July and August, these are the five year old fish and they can be huge!
 Often weighing more than 50 lbs!
-When the king season peaks in July and August, the three and four year old fish are more abundant and their size typically runs from 15 to 40 pounds.
+When the king season peaks in July and August, the three and four year old fish are more abundant and their size typically runs from 15 to 30 pounds.